laadpalen/laadpalen.github.io/_posts/2022-12-07-update-ENG.markdown

 <br>
 <button type="button" class="collapsible">Click here for more info</button>
 <div class="content">
-The appendix explains the costs for the infrastructure and legal costs per charging station for the stated number of participants.
+Appendix 1 explains the costs for the infrastructure and legal costs per charging station for the stated number of participants.
 At the time of writing, 67 people are interested.
 </div>
 <br>
 <br>